runlyio/core-dotnet/README.md

 ## The Runly Platform

 You can turbocharge your job apps using the [Runly Platform](https://www.runly.io/platform/).
-The Runly Platform is a SaaS which helps shepherd your jobs from deployment to monitoring and scaling in production.
+The Runly Platform is SaaS which helps shepherd your jobs from deployment to monitoring and scaling in production.

-* Automatically deploy your jobs to your machines or the cloud as NuGet packages using tools you already know and love.
+* Automatically deploy your jobs to your existing machines or the cloud as NuGet packages using tools you already know and love.
 * Use familiar REST concepts to queue and schedule background jobs from your web or mobile app.
 * Easily integrate progress bars and job status into your app using [Runly UI](https://www.runly.io/ux/).
 * Use CRON expressions for fine-grained control of job scheduling.